Skip to main content

 Marginal sea coasts occur in semi-protected environments including eastern Australia, the Gulf of Mexico and eastern Asian shorelines.
 The left part of Fig. 2.9 shows a marginal, inland sea enclosed between a land mass and a volcanic island arc at the converging plate boundary.
 The marginal sea coast fronting the inland sea is therefore protected from the open ocean by the volcanic island arcs (e.g. Korea) where a plate collision is occurring.
 Although fairly close to the convergence zone, the marginal sea coast is far enough away to be unaffected by convergence tectonics – it behaves like a trailing-edge coast.

 This page titled 2.3.2: Tectonic plate setting of coasts is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.